 Premium Bonds are offered by National Savings & Investments and promise a tax-free payout if you win.
-But, of course, there’s no guarantee you will win.
-The odds of winning are 1 in 30,000, or the equivalent interest .
+There’s no guarantee you will win but there’s no risk to the money you’ve saved in them.

-SAVVY TIP: If you’re a new NS&I customer, you have to print the registration form off and post it to NS&I. If you’re an existing NS&I customer but you’ve never used the website or phone service before, you have to register first and get an NS&I number (and a temporary password if you’ve applied by phone).
+SAVVY TIP: If you’re a new NS&I customer and you’ve never used the website or phone service before, you have to register first and get an NS&I number.
+Registering online takes a few minutes and is straightforward.
+The number to ring if you want to buy Premium Bonds by phone is 08085 007 007.

-– The minimum amount you can pay in is £100 and the maximum is £50,000.
-The money you pay in buys £1 bonds.
+- The minimum amount you can pay in is £100 and the maximum is £50,000.
+The bonds cost £1 each and each bond has the same chance of winning a prize.

-– Your bonds are put into the draw the month after you buy them.
+- Your bonds are put into the draw the month after you’ve owned them for a full month.
+If you buy the bonds in September, they’ll be in the November prize draw.

 SAVVY TIP: You can buy £50 of Premium Bonds at a time if you set up a standing order.
 There’s information on how to buy Premium Bonds with a standing order on the National Savings’ website.

-– You have to be aged 16 or over to take out a Premium Bond, but parents and grandparents can take them out for their children or grandchildren.
-There’s more information about how you can buy a Premium Bond for a child or grandchild on NS&I’s website.
+- You have to be aged 16 or over to take out a Premium Bond, but parents and grandparents can take them out for their children or grandchildren.
+There’s more information about how you can buy a Premium Bond for a child or grandchild on NS&I’s website (it’s partway down the page I’ve linked to).

 Don’t forget to claim your prize.
 It sounds obvious, but there’s currently millions of pounds in unclaimed Premium Bond prizes.